AnthonyD973/Inf8500Tp2Container/README.md

 ./Inf8500Tp2Container
 ```

-You can run this script again if you want to create a brand new container.
+You can run this script again if you want to create a brand new container, but make sure you save your code somewhere before deleting the directory that contains it.

 ### Interacting with the container